joeyrush/better-migrate-seed/README.md

 Upon running the command, you'll be presented with the option to generate a complete set of seeders based on your current database.
 The goal here is to make it **super** easy to switch between different database states for local development.

 **Example:** you've noticed a bug in your application based on some data you've setup through testing and you want to be able to easily recreate this scenario at a later date.
 You could either export the data or manually set up seeders, but both require some context switching.
-With this package, you can just run the same command that migrates and seeds your database to both create a set of seeders or run a previously generated batch.
+With this package, you can just run the same command that migrates and seeds your database to either create a set of seeders or run a previously generated batch (or both).

 ### Available Commands
 There are 3 commands available with this package: